network management system

-Network element vendors make their performance data available to NMS software either through APIs or through a protocol such as NetFlow, a de facto industry standard originally developed by Cisco that allows NetFlow-enabled routers to transmit traffic and performance information.
+Network element vendors make their performance data available to NMS software either through APIs or through protocols like NetFlow, a de facto industry standard originally developed by Cisco that lets NetFlow-enabled routers transmit traffic and performance information.

-- Monitor performance: By collecting operating metrics through a series of physical taps, software agents or Simple Network Management Protocol interfaces, an NMS can provide the visibility necessary to determine if network elements are operating correctly.
+- Performance monitoring.
+By collecting operating metrics through a series of physical taps, software agents or Simple Network Management Protocol interfaces, NMSes provide visibility to determine if network elements operate correctly.

-- Detect devices: A network management system is used to detect devices on the network and to ensure the devices are recognized and configured correctly.
+- Device detection.
+NMSes detect devices on the network and ensures the network recognizes devices and configures them correctly.

-- Analyze performance: An NMS is used to track performance data indicators, including bandwidth utilization, packet loss, latency, availability and uptime of routers, switches and other network components.
+- Performance analysis.
+NMSes track performance data indicators, including bandwidth utilization, packet loss, latency, availability and uptime of network components.

-- Enable notifications: In the event of a system disruption, an NMS will proactively alert administrators about any performance issues.
+- Notification alerts: In the event of a system disruption, NMSes proactively alert administrators about any performance issues.

-On-premises NMS installation can allow for better control and customization of the software to meet specific goals.
-Managing the software internally can require additional IT staff and resources, however, and as the software ages, it will be the company's responsibility to upgrade it or replace it.
-Vendor-based NMS can enable a quicker return on investment, but access to the software can be compromised in the event an outage occurs at the provider's data center.
+On-premises NMS installation can enable better control and customization of the software to meet specific goals.
+Managing the software internally can require additional IT staff and resources, however.
+As the software ages, the organization must upgrade or replace it.
+A vendor-based NMS can enable a quicker return on investment, but access to the software can be compromised if an outage occurs at the provider's data center.

-NMS can be used to monitor both wired and wireless network elements.
-Historically, a separate NMS would be required for each.
-However, as wireless networking has become more prevalent, unified network management systems are now available that allow a network engineer to track both wired components and wireless network elements through a single management console.
+NMSes can monitor both wired and wireless network elements.
+In the past, a separate NMS would be required for each kind of element.
+However, as wireless networking becomes more prevalent, unified NMSes, which enable a network engineer to track both wired components and wireless network elements through a single management console, become available.

-As network hardware vendors continue to make their systems more open, NMS software is enabling interoperability as enterprises use network management systems tools to control and add features across a wider variety of devices.
-NMS is also serving as the framework for Intent-based networking, a developing methodology in which network oversight, configuration and troubleshooting is automated.
+As network hardware vendors continue to make their systems more open, NMS software is enabling interoperability as enterprises use NMS tools to control and add features across a wider variety of devices.
+NMSes also serve as the framework for intent-based networking, a developing methodology that automates network oversight, configuration and troubleshooting.